tpaccosi/Gustatory-Frame-Extraction-Single-Task/README.md

 # Gustatory-Information-Extraction-Single-Task
-Gustatory information extraction system with a single task approach
+This is the repository of Gustatory information extraction system with a single task approach